EbukaDike/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to print out the working directory
+to display content list of your directory